aiven/aiven-docs/docs/products/grafana/howto/dashboard-previews.md

 title: Dashboard preview for Aiven for Grafana®
 ---

-Grafana\'s Dashboard Previews feature is a great way to get an overview of all your dashboards.
+Grafana's Dashboard Previews feature is a great way to get an overview of all your dashboards.
 Instead of a list view of all your dashboards, you can now see a graphical representation for each dashboard configured.